Disclaimer: This blog post was originally published in April 2018 and has been updated as of spring 2021 for relevancy.

-Visiting St. Augustine, FL
+Visiting St. Augustine, Florida

 Saint Augustine is the oldest city in the US and is known for its Spanish colonization and architecture.
 When we arrived, we ate an authentic Spanish lunch at a restaurant called Columbia, which was delicious!
 We walked through the historic old town, checking out shops and getting ice cream along the way.
+I highly recommend exploring the old town here.

-Visiting Jekyll Island, GA
+Visiting Jekyll Island, Georgia

 On Saturday, we drove over to Jekyll Island and rented Red Bug Motor’s carts.
 We spent the day cruising around the island and stopped at various sights including the Georgia Sea Turtle Center, where we met and observed 17 patients!
 We also visited the Jekyll Island Club Resort located in the historic district for lunch and the Beach Village for fro-yo.
 Driftwood Beach has consistently been voted Top 10 “Most Romantic Beaches” in the US by USA Today, and we saw a wedding when we visited!
 That night, we returned to SSI and ate dinner at Iguanas which served the best fried shrimp I’ve ever had.